-Super Audio Cart’s interface consists of five pages, one being the main page, and the other for dedicated each to one of the four engines.
+Super Audio Cart’s interface consists of five pages, one being the main page, and the other dedicated each to one of the four engines.

 Like I said before, the other four pages are identical, one for each sound layer, but it does get interesting in those.
 Each one has two tabs one being the sound tab, and one the arpeggiator tab.

 And now for the next truly impressive part.
 The arpeggiator tab.
-This is it chiptune makers dream.
+This is chiptune makers’ dream.
 Its capabilities go way beyond your standard arpeggiator.
-As you can see in the picture above, this gives you control over pitch, volume, length, and wave in arpeggiator form, and also lets you sync to different note increments, control swing, change the note order, control the number of stepss, and it can also be used as a gate.
+As you can see in the picture above, this gives you control over pitch, volume, length, and wave in arpeggiator form, and also lets you sync to different note increments, control swing, change the note order, control the number of steps, and it can also be used as a gate.
 It comes with a bunch of presets and is easy to control, and very intuitive.

 The sound of this library is phenomenal!
-The guys at Impact Soundworks together with overclocked remix modeled a huge amount patches, and they did it so well that I can’t tell the difference, even if I plug my old SNES in.
+The guys at Impact Soundworks together with overclocked remix modeled a huge amount of patches, and they did it so well that I can’t tell the difference, even if I plug my old SNES in.
 There was obviously a lot of material they couldn’t sample for copyright reasons, but they are patches, inspired by the original are as good or better.

-I have tried quite a few plug-ins with in the chiptune field, and so far nothing has felt this much has the real thing, has been as playable or as fun.
+I have tried quite a few plug-ins within the chiptune field, and so far nothing has felt this much has the real thing, has been as playable or as fun.
 I can’t find anything negative to say, so I won’t

 After playing around with “Super Audio Cart” for several hours my opinion has only changed for the better.
-The library is fun and intuitive and easy to get into when you first start out, and still offers tons of depth and things to learn, figure out, and experiment with.
+The library is fun and intuitive and easy to get into when you first start out and still offers tons of depth and things to learn, figure out, and experiment with.
 If anything will inspire more gamers to become musicians as well, this is it, at least as far as sound goes.